CE-GPP/Family_Board/README.md

 # by Team 4 for CASA0021

-- Leo Liu
+- Leo Liu : ucfniup@ucl.ac.uk

-- Sophia Chong
+- Sophia Chong : sophia.chong.19@ucl.ac.uk
 - Xiaoya Nie : ucfnnie@ucl.ac.uk

  We build the family board project.
 If you have any question, please contact us.